 If you’re new to the world of Acuity Scheduling and other appointment scheduling software platforms, you may have been trying to go it alone when managing class or appointment schedules, sign-ups, and payments.
 Odds are also fairly high that you found just about any option you came up with to be unsatisfactory.
 It’s not your fault—it’s tricky to keep everything up and running, let alone in one place.
 That’s where appointment scheduling apps shine: They allow you to manage your classes and schedules, empower your customers to book their own appointments or attendance, and make it easy for you to get paid.
 Better still, apps like Acuity Scheduling roll all of these tasks together, rather than relying on standalone solutions like a point of sale system or an employee calendar.

 The best appointment scheduling software allows you to spend less time planning and chasing payments, and more time focusing on everything else you have to take on during the average work day.
 There are, however, quite a few options out there—let alone plenty of reviews to sift through too.
-We’ll make it easier by sifting through the best of every Acuity Scheduling review in 2019, including the highlights, lowlights, and Acuity Scheduling alternatives to consider.
+We’ll make it easier by sifting through the best of every Acuity Scheduling review, including the highlights, lowlights, and Acuity Scheduling alternatives to consider.

 Acuity Scheduling is one of a growing number of appointment scheduling platforms designed to take the manual work out of running your business’s appointment and scheduling tasks.
 Instead of relying on the usual back-and-forth that comes with most appointment bookings, Acuity Scheduling makes the process automatic and hassle-free.
 Gone is the need to pick and choose which times work for your clients and your staff.
 Instead, customers can book their services online and choose from an array of openings.
 And, if you run a class-based business, you can easily provide your patrons with an accessible rundown of openings for them to choose from.